fredrikholm/angular-singleton-promise/README.md

 # angular-singleton-promise
-Protects your asynchronous code against multiple identical requests.
+An AngularJS service that protects your asynchronous code against multiple identical requests.

 Basically, what it does is to help you avoid constructs like this: